siderolabs/talos/docs/website/content/v0.3/en/guides/cloud/vmware.md

 We'll need to repeat this step for each Talos node we want to create.
 In a typical HA setup, we'll have 3 control plane nodes and N workers.
-In the following example, we'll set up a HA control plane with two worker nodes.
+In the following example, we'll setup a HA control plane with two worker nodes.

 ```bash
 govc import.ova -name talos-v0.3.0-alpha.2 $talos/build/talos.ova